limberc/TorchLOB/README.md

 **PyTorchLOB** is a PyTorch-based implementation of a Limit Order Book (LOB) simulator, designed for high-performance Reinforcement Learning (RL) in financial trading.
 It supports GPU acceleration, including **Mac MPS (Metal Performance Shaders)** for Apple Silicon and CUDA for NVIDIA GPUs.

-> **Acknowledgement**: This project is natively based on and inspired by **[JAX-LOB](https://github.com/KangOxford/jax-lob)**.
-We acknowledge the original authors (Sascha Frey, Kang Li, et al.) for their pioneering work in accelerating LOB simulations.

 ## Key Features